 Why This Matters

-In Global Studies, you're not just memorizing names and dates—you're being tested on how leadership shapes political systems, social movements, and international relations.
+In Global Studies, you're not just memorizing names and dates.
+You're being tested on how leadership shapes political systems, social movements, and international relations.
 The leaders in this guide represent different approaches to power: some mobilized masses through moral authority and nonviolent resistance, others consolidated control through ideology and state force, and still others navigated democratic institutions to reshape economies and alliances.
 Understanding these distinctions is essential for analyzing how individuals influence historical change.

 These figures also illustrate core course themes: nationalism, imperialism, decolonization, Cold War dynamics, and globalization.
 When you encounter an FRQ about resistance movements, you need to connect Gandhi's methods to King's and Mandela's.
 When asked about totalitarianism, you should compare Stalin's purges to Mao's Cultural Revolution.
-Don't just memorize what each leader did—know what concept each leader best illustrates and how they compare to others in similar contexts.
+Don't just memorize what each leader did.
+Know what concept each leader best illustrates and how they compare to others in similar contexts.

 Leaders of Nonviolent Resistance Movements

 These leaders rejected armed struggle in favor of moral persuasion and civil disobedience.
-Their power came from mobilizing ordinary people and appealing to universal principles of justice, forcing oppressors to respond to peaceful protest with violence that undermined their legitimacy.
+Their power came from mobilizing ordinary people and appealing to universal principles of justice, forcing oppressors to respond to peaceful protest with violence that undermined their own legitimacy.

 Mahatma Gandhi

-- Inspired global movements for civil rights and decolonization, providing a template that leaders from King to Mandela would adapt
+- Inspired global movements for civil rights and decolonization, providing a template that leaders from King to Mandela would adapt to their own struggles

 Martin Luther King Jr.